 Recognition of Revenue and Expenses

-In MYOB Advanced, a deferral code, which is assigned to a stock item on the Deferral tab on the Stock Items (IN202500) form or to a non-stock item on the Non-Stock Items (IN202000) from, defines how the revenue or expenses will be recognized.
+In MYOB Acumatica, a deferral code, which is assigned to a stock item on the Deferral tab on the Stock Items (IN202500) form or to a non-stock item on the Non-Stock Items (IN202000) from, defines how the revenue or expenses will be recognized.
 If no deferral code is assigned to an item in a particular document, the revenue or expenses will be recognized immediately and no deferral schedule will be generated.

 When you enter an invoice on the Invoices and Memos (AR301000) form, each time you select an item in a line on the Document Details tab, the deferral code automatically appears in the Deferral Code column if a deferral code has been previously defined for the stock item or non-stock item in its settings (if not, you can still select a deferral code in the required document line manually).
 When an invoice requiring deferral is released, the system generates one deferral schedule for each deferral code in the document.
 If multiple lines have the same code, one schedule for all lines with the code is generated.